CodersSquad/ct-first-dfa/README.md

 One of the applications of deterministic finite automata is the implementation of token recognizers in a programming language (known as Lexer in compilers).

-In this activity you will have to make a program that receives as input a file with a series of strings, written under certain rules, and will deliver as output a table with the states that the automata went through and whether the string is valid or not.
+In this activity you will have to make a program that receives as input a file with a series of strings, written under certain rules, and will deliver as output table with the states that the automata went through and whether the string is valid or not.

 ## General Instructions
 - It's a 2-members team's work
 - The program must be `terminal-based`, written in Golang
 - Write your program in the [dfa.go](./dfa.go) file
+- There's some code that is already implemented, in order to give the time to focus in the real problem
 - Make sure your program compiles and runs

 ## Problem-specific Instructions

-Make a program that receives as input a text file containing strings, and returns a table with each of the string, its states and if it's a valid or not valid string.
+Make a program that receives as input a text file containing strings, and returns yaml-formatted results file with each of the input strings alonside their states and if they're valid or invalid strings.
 Below some extra notes that need to be considered.

 ### Input
 - A [`dfa.yaml`](./dfa.yaml) file with details of your Deterministic Finite Automata Machine